KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.0.0.0 - August 23, 2017

+- Replaced DLLs in the solution with NuGet package references.
+This does increase the PLGX file size, but does ease keeping this plugin updated with the latest versions for developers
+- Upgraded KoenZomers.OneDrive.Api to v2.0.1.0 which has support for the Microsoft Graph API

 Version 1.8.3.0 - August 18, 2017

 - Fixed an issue where having unsaved changes to your KeePass database and then exiting KeePass would not get the changes uploaded to OneDrive/OneDrive for Business before KeePass would exit.
 It will now wait with closing KeePass until the changes are saved.
 Thanks to Darko Jamnik for reporting this issue.